U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-Consistent with the trends in coal generation, the chart above shows that the change in coal consumption mostly mirrored the change in electricity generation from coal.
+The chart above shows that the change in coal consumption mirrored the change in electricity generation from coal.

-The second tab compares natural gas consumption in September 2012 and September 2013 by region.
-This consumption pattern is consistent with changes in natural gas generation, with all regions of the country, except for Texas, seeing decreases in natural gas consumption.
+The second tab compares natural gas consumption in December 2012 and December 2013 by region.
+This consumption pattern is consistent with changes in natural gas generation, with the Mid-Atlantic, Central, West, and Texas experiencing increases in natural gas consumption and the Northeast, Southeast, and Florida experiencing decreases in natural gas consumption.

 The third tab presents the change in the relative share of fossil fuel consumption by fuel type on a percentage basis, calculated using equivalent energy content (Btu).
 This highlights changes in the relative market shares of coal, natural gas, and petroleum.
-Except for Texas and the West, coal increased its share of total fossil fuel consumption in all regions of the country at the expense of natural gas.
-For the sixth month in a row, other fossil fuels in Florida (mainly oil) also cut into natural gas's share of total fossil fuel consumption.
+Coal increased its share of total fossil fuel consumption in the Northeast, Southeast, Florida, and Texas at the expense of natural gas.
+The West, Central, and Mid-Atlantic regions all saw natural gas increase its share of total fossil fuel consumption at the expense of coal.
+Also of note, other fossil fuels in the Northeast cut into natural gas's share of total fossil fuels.

-The fourth tab presents the change in coal and natural gas consumption on an energy content basis between September 2012 and September 2013 by region.
-Once again, the change in total fossil fuel use was very similar to the changes seen in total net generation in each region, with coal displacing natural gas in most regions of the country.
+The fourth tab presents the change in coal and natural gas consumption on an energy content basis between December 2012 and December 2013 by region.
+Once again, the change in total coal and natural gas consumption was very similar to the change seen in total coal and natural gas net generation in each region.

 Fossil Fuel Prices

 To gain some insight into the changing pattern of consumption of fossil fuels over the past year, we look at relative monthly average fuel prices.
 A common way to compare fuel prices is on an equivalent $ / MMBtu basis as shown in the chart above.
-For the first time in four months, the price of Henry Hub natural gas increased from the previous month, going from $3.54 / MMBtu in August 2013 to $3.72 / MMBtu in September 2013.
-The natural gas price for New York City (Transco Zone 6 NY) showed a similar increase from the previous month, going from $3.58 / MMBtu the previous month to $3.84 / MMBtu in September 2013.
-The price of Central Appalachian coal had its largest month-to-month change over the past year, decreasing $0.16 / MMBtu from $2.78 / MMBtu in August 2013 to $2.62 / MMBtu in September 2013.
+The price of natural gas at Henry Hub increased significantly from the previous month, going from $3.75 / MMBtu in November 2013 to $4.38 / MMBtu in December 2013.
+The natural gas price for New York City (Transco Zone 6 NY) also experienced a significant increase from the previous month, going from $3.91 / MMBtu in November 2013 to $6.12 / MMBtu in December 2013.
+Increases of this magnitude in New York City's natural gas price are often observed during this time of year when there is an increased demand for natural gas used for heating in an area of the country where the natural gas pipeline infrastructure is subject to significant congestion.
+The price of Central Appalachian decreased slightly from the previous month, going from $2.73 / MMBtu in November 2013 to $2.72 / MMBtu in December 2013.

-For the second consecutive month, the average price of residual oil priced at New York Harbor increased from the previous month, going from $17.30 / MMBtu in August 2013 to $17.59 / MMBtu in September 2013.
-Regardless, it remains almost always priced out of the market in the continental United States.
+For the fifth consecutive month, the average price of residual oil priced at New York Harbor increased from the previous month, rising from $19.76 / MMBtu in November 2013 to $20.02 / MMBtu in December 2013.

 The conversion shown in this chart is done for illustrative purposes only.
 The competition between coal and natural gas to produce electricity is more complex.
 It involves delivered prices and emission costs, the terms of fuel supply contracts and the workings of fuel markets.